faitaa/rcos-status-updates/fall_2018/week_03.md

 ## Last Week's Accomplishments

-> I downloaded NodeJS and began looking at tutorials.
+> Last week, I started looking at JavaScript guides and tutorials online.

-> Examples:
-> Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions
+> I decided that I would start out by reading through (https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript "A re-introduction to JavaScript") and taking very thorough notes.
+> My notes can be found in the codingandcommunity/RCOSReactcurriculum repository (Ava Branch) within the Written Notes folder.
+> Last week, I covered the Overview, Numbers, Strings, Other Types, and Variables sections of the reading.

 ## This Week's Plan

-> This week, I'm going to work on more Node.js tutorials.
-I will hopefully begin working on some sort of small project to get to know bot Node.js and git better.
+> This week, I'm going to continue (and hopefully finish) with my notes on JavaScript from the aforementioned reading.

-> Examples: New Bugs to be fixed, Design choices
+> The topics I hope to cover this week are Operators, Control Structures, Objects, Arrays, Functions, Custom Objects, and Closures.
+> My notes for this weeks will also get saved in the Writted Notes folder.
+> I will also work on trying to understand the situations in which I will want to use JavaScript, by reading about it online.

 ## Anything Blocking?

-> Nothing is blocking my work at the moment other than my current lack of knowledge about git, but that is getting better.
+> My current lack of knowledge about git is blocking me a bit, but that is getting better.

-> Examples: Confusion on how to approach a problem, Limited experience with a specific technology

-## Notes

-> This is an optional section for any sort of information that does not fall under any of the other categories.
+> Also, I currently feel like I am understanding the concepts of JavaScript, but not really understanding the big picture (i.e., when do I use it/why/how to I implement)